OmidRasouli/sms-gateway-task/README.md

 - Mock operator only — no real telecom integration.
 - No per-user rate limiting beyond queue priority weighting.
-- No refund sweep for messages that crash after balance deduction but before Kafka publish.
+- No refund sweep for messages that crash after balance deduction but before Kafka publish (Outbox Pattern candidate fix).